naomijub/wooridb/README.md

 * Responses are in `Ron` format, support for `JSON` and `EDN` will be done later by using features.
 * For now only persistent local memory is used.
 Support for `S3`, `Postgres` and `DynamoDB` will be done later by using features.
 * Precise floats or number larger than f64::MAX/i128::MAX can be defined with an UPPERCASE `P` at the end.
 This type cannot be updated with `UPDATE CONTENT`.
 Example `INSERT {a: 98347883122138743294728345738925783257325789353593473247832493483478935673.9347324783249348347893567393473247832493483478935673P, } INTO my_entity`.
+* `BLOB` will not be supported.
+Checkout *To BLOB or Not To BLOB: Large Object Storage in a Database or a Filesystem*, Russel Sears, Catherine van Ingen, Jim Gray, MSR-TR-2006-45.
 * More info at **TODOS**.

 ## Transactions: